Settings and Config

 Like Beamer, Touying helps you better maintain global information through a unified API design, allowing you to easily switch between different themes.
 Global information is a typical example of this.

-You can set the title, subtitle, author, date, and institution information of your slides with:
+You can set the title, subtitle, author, date, institution, contact and logo information of your slides with:

 config-info(